 Cabernet short ribs ragu with parmesan polenta: The ultimate deep winter meal.
 Nothing fancy.
-Just stick to your ribs delicious.
+Just stick to your ribs delicious and made in the crock pot.

 Perhaps it’s having a 6 month old in the house now and the house feels just a little bit more…claustrophobic.
 I don’t know.
 We’re not overrun with toys yet thankfully, and we have a really nice space set up as a playroom for her so I know it’s not the “stuff.”